 Motorcycle zone parking permits are typically issued on an annual basis subject to motorcycle zone permit availability.
 No wait list is maintained for motorcycle zone permit parking.

-University vehicle parking spaces are available for parking University vehicles.
-University vehicles are required to registered with both Campus Parking Services and University Fleet Services to park on-campus.
-With the endorsement of the respective University unit leader, University units purchase from Campus Parking Services monthly permits for each University vehicle registered.
-University vehicle value permit parking is available in yellow zone permit parking lot P30, while University vehicle basic permit parking is available in any red or yellow zone permit parking lot.
-The University unit leader appoints a University unit permit-holder to administer and assume overall responsibility for the University units’ observance and compliance with this policy, including the regulations.
-Availability of University vehicle parking cannot be guaranteed and University units remain fully responsible for operating, storing and parking their University vehicles in compliance with this policy, including the regulations, and for observing and complying with this policy, including the regulations.
+University/Fleet vehicles parking spaces for parking University/Fleet spaces and red/yellow permit areas.
+Fleet vehicles not being used for consecutive days or months are asked to park in P30.
+University vehicles are required to registered with both Campus Parking Services and Transportation Services to park on-campus.
+Availability of University vehicle parking cannot be guaranteed and University units remain fully responsible for operating, storing and parking their University/Fleet vehicles in compliance with this policy, including the regulations, and for observing and complying with this policy, including the regulations.

-Service vehicle parking spaces are restricted for use by registered service contractors (See section B8.2 Service Contractor Parking) and certain University service units that routinely perform delivery or maintenance work/ service across University property.
+Service vehicle parking spaces are restricted for use by registered service contractors and certain University service units that routinely perform delivery or maintenance work/ service across University property.

-Service vehicle permit parking may be purchased by permitted University service units from Campus Parking Services.
-University service unit employees are not permitted to use service vehicle permit parking to park their personal vehicles in service vehicle parking spaces near their primary assigned work location.
+University Service vehicle permit parking may be purchased by permitted University Departments from Campus Parking Services.
+University employees are not permitted to use service vehicle permit parking to park their personal vehicles in service vehicle parking spaces near their primary assigned work location.

 Permit parking is available for external members of the University’s Board of Governors and Board of Trustees.
 As a University unit, the University Secretariat purchases from Campus Parking Services annual permits for this specific purpose.
 External governors and trustees are required to register with Campus Parking Services (may be through the University Secretariat) to activate their permit parking privileges.
 When registered, external governors and trustees, while involved in a Board-related activity on University property, may park in available public parking or black and red zone permit parking for no additional charge to the external governor or trustee.

-Prepaid visitor parking is available for a single use without in-and-out privileges by the invited guests and visitors, including visiting groups and special events, of University units.
-University units may purchase prepaid visitor parking permits from Campus Parking Services.
+Prepaid visitor parking is available for a single use without in-and-out privileges for the invited guests and visitors, including visiting groups and special events, of University units University Units may set up prepaid visitor parking permits from Campus Parking Services.

-To be valid, each prepaid visitor parking permit must be conspicuously displayed face up (with the date of issue showing legibly in permanent marking and matching the date of use) on the driver’s side of the vehicle’s interior dashboard and clearly visible from outside of the vehicle at all times while on University property.
-When displayed and marked properly, invited guests/ visitors may park in any available public parking space or designated parking lot indicated on their parking permit for a single use/ single day without in-and-out privileges for no additional charge to the guest/ visitor on the day issued.
+Visitors will be required to process their pre-paid parking permit via the online parking portal.
+Instructions will be provide to them on how to process their permit Invited guests/ visitors may park in the designated parking lot indicated on their parking permit for a single use/ single day without in-and-out privileges for no additional charge to the guest/ visitor on the day issued.
 Any parking permit used that does not strictly meet this requirement will be deemed to be invalid and its use a contravention of this policy, including the regulations.

 Advance notice of parking lot closures/ repurposing will normally posted several days in advance on the University website and at affected parking lots.